 Finally, one of the most interesting things about the Old Shandon neighborhood is that it has a greater concentration of residents who live alone than most all neighborhoods in America.
 With 54.6% of the households here made up of people living alone, NeighborhoodScout's research reveals that this is a larger proportion of people living alone than in 97.3% of the neighborhoods in America.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Old Shandon neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the Old Shandon neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 73.6% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 99.0% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 Did you know that the Old Shandon neighborhood has more Scots-Irish and Czechoslovakian ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 5.9% of this neighborhood's residents have Scots-Irish ancestry and 1.2% have Czechoslovakian ancestry.